Dr Colin Mackie

 I joined the School of Law in February 2017.
 I was previously a lecturer in law at the University of Aberdeen (2013-2017).

-The focus of my research is the intersection of, and interaction between, corporate and environmental law, particularly as it applies to the energy and extractive sectors.
-Whilst corporate law enables polluters to ‘externalise’ their pollution/end-of-life costs (e.g., decommissioning), environmental law is built upon the principles that they ought to internalise those costs (the ‘polluter-pays’ principle) and, where relevant, that preventive action should be taken.
-Transitioning in recent years to an empirically-driven approach to understanding the legal problems that this conflict creates, I seek to develop innovative legal solutions to them and thereby generate a more harmonious relationship between these areas of law and their divergent goals.
+The focus of my research is the intersection of, and interaction between, commercial law (corporate and insolvency law) and public law (environmental, energy and planning law).
+Whilst commercial law enables polluters to ‘externalise’ their pollution (e.g. remediation of environmental damage) and end-of-life (e.g., decommissioning) costs, environmental law, energy law and planning law are often built upon the principles that they ought to internalise those costs (the ‘polluter-pays’ principle) and, where relevant, preventive action should be taken.
+In recent years, I have transitioned to an empirically driven research strategy to gain new insights into the legal problems that this conflict creates.
+I seek to develop novel legal solutions to them and thereby generate a more harmonious relationship between these areas of law and their divergent goals.
 This work is embedded within debates regarding how best to deliver sustainable development goals, particularly through clean energy and generating responsible consumption and production.
-Themes of responsibility and accountability underpin the theoretical and conceptual approaches deployed in my research on business regulation.
+Themes of responsibility and accountability underpin the theoretical and conceptual approaches deployed in my research.

 I am particularly interested in the theorisation of financial assurance, a regulatory tool that requires corporations to evidence ability to pay for their environmental obligations, including the remediation of environmental damage and the decommissioning and site restoration at the end of a project’s life (e.g. through insurance, bonds or cash deposits).
 To date, much of my research has been in this area and has been published in Legal Studies, Journal of Environmental Law, Journal of Corporate Law Studies, Energy Policy and the Environmental Law Reporter.